magaraa/Attendance-Monitoring/README.md

 Support
 If you encounter any issues or have any questions about the app, please contact the developers at [email address].

-Contributors
-This app was developed by [names of developers].
-We welcome contributions and suggestions for improving the app.